karlstav/cava/README.md

 ### From Pulseaudio monitor source (Easy, default if supported)

-First make sure you have installed pulseaudio dev files and that cava has been built with pulseaudio support (it should be automatically if the dev files are found).
+Just make sure you have installed pulseaudio dev files and that cava has been built with pulseaudio support (it should be automatically if the dev files are found).

-If you're lucky all you have to do is to uncomment this line in the config file under input:
+If you're lucky all you have to do is to run cava.

-    method = pulse

 If nothing happens you might have to use a different source than the default.
 The default might also be your microphone.
 Look at the config file for help.